Thea-Lincs23/-Semifinal---Final-Activity/Conceptual Questions.md

 c.
 Define the following evaluation metrics:

-• Accuracy
+• Accuracy-
 The proportion of correct predictions out of all predictions

-• Precision
+• Precision-
 Of the items the model predicted as positive, how many were actually positive.

-• Recall
+• Recall-
  Out of all the actual positive items, how many the model was able to find.

-• F1 Score
+• F1 Score-
 The harmonic mean of precision and recall; balances the two.

-• Confusion Matrix
+• Confusion Matrix-
 A table showing TP, TN, FP, and FN to evaluate classification performance.

 --- 2. Logistic Regression ---